jerng/studies/README.md

 * Ruby on Rails
 * MySQL

-# try it
-* Build the Dockerfile, and run the resulting image with `docker run --rm -it -p 3000:3000 TAG-OR-IMAGE-ID`
+# work has stopped at
+* replace MySQL with Postgres

 # roadmap
 In no particular order:
-* replace MySQL with Postgres
 * add Redis
 * add Raptor or TorqueBox
 * add drag-and-drop database modelling and generation